Early Canada Goose Dates Announced

 North Dakota’s early Canada goose season dates are set, with bag limits and licensing requirements the same as last year.

-Opening day for early Canada goose is Aug.
+Opening day is Aug.
 15 in all three zones.
 Closing dates are Sept.
 7 in the Missouri River zone, Sept.
 15 in the western zone and Sept.
-20 in the eastern zone.
+22 in the eastern zone.

 Early Canada goose limits are 15 daily and 45 in possession.